coding4future-gbr/coding4future/index.md

 ## Program

-- Get to know the programming environment: getting ready to code
-- Introduction to the programming languages
+- Introduction to the programming language Karel
 - Do it and learn: Let robot Karel wander too far through labyrinth and puzzle together

 Are you with us?
 We are looking forward to cool-coding with you.